cloudfoundry/community/toc/rfc/rfc-draft-v2-app-manifests.md

 empower app developers to bulk-configure their apps and persist the configuration alongside app code in source control.

-This RFC proposes implementing a new major version (v2) of the app manifest schema.
+This RFC proposes implementing a new major version, v2, of the app manifest schema.
 App manifests v2 will add new functionality, ease future Cloud Foundry feature development, and enable powerful user workflows.
 Notably, the v2 manifest will be